info@lsme.ac.uk +44 (0) 208 594 8462 E-Learning Alumni

 Definitions

 LSME Bursaries and Scholarships are discretionary and provided only to eligible students.
-Bursaries do not affect your student finance through SLC.
+Bursaries do not affect your student finances through SLC.
 Some may receive both the Bursary and Scholarship.
 Students may receive this Bursary for one year and it may continue for each year of their course depending on their eligibility.
 Bursaries and scholarships and their terms and conditions are subject to change.

 Three award areas are as follows: